-Ros was awarded a CBE for services to pensioners and pension provision and was Director-General of Saga Group, the over 50s specialists from 2010 to 2013 and was the UK Government’s Business Champion for Older Workers from 2014 to 2015.
-She was elevated to the House of Lords in 2015 when she became Pensions Minister.
+Ros was awarded a CBE in 2014 for services to pensioners and pension provision after her long career in the industry and was Director-General of Saga Group, the over 50s specialists from 2010 to 2013, She became the UK Government’s Business Champion for Older Workers from 2014 to 2015 and was Minister of State for Pensions from 2015 to 2016.

 For over forty years, Ros has worked with Governments, corporates, trustee boards, regulators and industry bodies and is well-known for her thought leadership as an expert voice on all aspects of pensions and later life policy.
 She is an experienced pension fund trustee, Non-Executive Director, has chaired public and private corporates, academic institutions and charities, including chair of investment and audit committees.
 For example, she was chair of pension fintech firm pensionsync and chaired the Court Funds Office and Ministry of Justice Strategic Investment Board.
 She is a Board adviser to pension MasterTrust provider Cushon, Huntswood Group and social enterprise business SalaryFinance.
 She has a deep understanding of both provider and customer viewpoints and has championed the cause of older people on many issues.